kdenhartog/indy-dev/README.md

 ```

 ## Test Python environment
-Once inside the docker shell (started in step 2 of "how to start"),
-enter the following commands:
+Once the above two `docker` commands have been executed, the Docker shell will start with a '$' prompt.
+Inside the docker shell, enter the following commands:

 ```
 cd /